hl7ch/ch-ems/input/pagecontent/index.md

 ### Introduction
-CH-EMS is a FHIR implementation guide for the use of the rescue protection protocol.
+CH-EMS is a FHIR implementation guide for the use of the emergency medical service protocol (EMS-protocol).

 ### Scope
-* [Profiles](profiles.html) - are useful constraints of core FHIR resources and datatypes for the use of the rescue protection protocol
+* [Profiles](profiles.html) - are useful constraints of core FHIR resources and datatypes for the use of the emergency medical service protocol
-* [Extensions](extensions.html) - are FHIR extensions that are added for the use of the rescue protection protocol
+* [Extensions](extensions.html) - are FHIR extensions that are added for the use of the emergency medical service protocol
-* [Terminologies](terminology.html) - are defined or referenced code systems and value sets for the use of the rescue protection protocol
+* [Terminologies](terminology.html) - are defined or referenced code systems and value sets for the use of the emergency medical service protocol

 ### Copyright